Access Assessments

-HAPii delivers specialist, independent, attachment-trauma-informed access assessments focused on safe, positive, and healing-oriented family contact for children involved in foster care, separation, court proceedings, or welfare concerns.
+Specialist, independent, attachment-trauma-informed assessments focused on safe, positive, and healing-oriented family contact for children involved in foster care, separation, court proceedings, or welfare concerns.

 What the Assessment Includes